(tubular neighbourhood theorem)

 Moreover, tubular neighbourhoods are unique up to homotopy in a suitable sense:

 This appears as (Godin, prop.
 31).

-Basics on tubular neighbourhoods are for instance in section 3 of
+Basics on tubular neighbourhoods are reviewed for instance in

-- Ana Cannas da Silva, Prerequisites from differential geometry (pdf)
+Ana Cannas da Silva, section 3 of Prerequisites from differential geometry (pdf)

 The homotopical uniqueness of tubular neighbourhoods is discussed in